 “I knew he was dead – I knew it!
 I knew it!”
 I cried.
 I wept and howled.
 Mink told me that if I needed to make so much racket, I ought to go do it outside.
 Half-blinded by my tears, I limped home and flung myself down before the fire.

-My old husband was there with his friends and he asked me why I was weeping.
+My old husband was there with his friends, and he asked me why I was weeping.
 I told him that Mink had killed our grandson.
-The wolves promised to avenge him, but it took them a long time to decide how, as one wolf proposed this and another proposed that.
+The old wolves promised to avenge him, but it took them a long time to decide how.
+One proposed this and the another proposed that.
 They finally agreed that they would try to trap Mink by inviting him to a party.
 I won’t say I was enthused about the plan.
 The old wolves were likely to forget what they were doing once the party got started.